AdobeDocs/experience-manager-learn.en/help/headless-tutorial/content-services/chapter-2.md

 >[!NOTE]
 >
->The **[!UICONTROL Property Name]** denotes the **both** the JCR property name where this value will be stored as well as the key in the JSON file .
+>The **[!UICONTROL Property Name]** denotes the **both** the JCR property name where this value is stored as well as the key in the JSON file .
 This should be a semantic name that is will not change over the life of the Content Fragment Model.

 After completing creating of the Content Fragment Model, you should end up with a definition that looks like: